Maritime Single Window

 The implementation process of the new EMSWe regulation began in mid-August 2019 and was set to take six years to complete.
 There is still significant work to be done regarding the implementation before the end of 2025.
 It is crucial that this implementation process proceeds smoothly and effectively reduces the administrative burden on board, ensuring that ships can report uniformly in all EU ports, without the need to submit the same reports repeatedly within the EU.

-EMSWe should also ensure that only essential reporting information is required from ships and that the number of requested elements is minimized, as outlined in the Convention on Facilitation of International Maritime Traffic .
+EMSWe should also ensure that only essential reporting information is required from ships and that the number of requested elements is minimized, as outlined in the Convention on .

 During the implementation phase, ships should be enabled to continue to submit their maritime reports electronically using FAL forms, which are standardized under the FAL Convention.
 According to Article 7 of the MSW Directive, EU member states must continue to accept FAL forms, though exclusively in electronic format since July 1, 2015.